Updated January 1, 1 . AmFam Team

 If you’re thinking about launching a wellness program at your business, you may not know where to begin.
 Trina Laube, director of Education and Outreach for the National Wellness Institute, Inc., in Stevens Point, Wisc., says to start with your employees.

 “Ask employees what motivates them, be flexible with the office hours so they can commit, and create a culture of wellness that promotes healthy living,” advises Laube.

 Launch a walking challenge.
-Build morale with a team-building exercise that has a fitness component.
+Build morale with a team-building exercise that has a fitness component built into it.
 “I’ve seen a challenge where people park far away, wear activity trackers and mark their progress online,” Laube says.

 Do a heart-healthy potluck.
 Schedule a block of time for employees to work with one another while safely preparing food onsite.
 Plan a meal together each month.
-Chicken fajitas anyone?
+Chicken fajitas, anyone?
 One person can bring the protein while the rest supply the toppings.
 “It’s fun and affordable, and everyone can take some home,” Laube says.

 Conduct meetings on the go.
 Give your team a midday boost by conducting standing or walking meetings.
 “Standing meetings are more efficient and sometimes people get more energized as they move around,” Laube suggests.

 Host a group activity.
 From Zumba and line dancing to bowling and softball leagues, spark team building while employees get fit.
 It’s a great way to build morale and create a more cohesive team spirit at work.
 “Make sure groups are voluntary and have a social aspect,” says Laube.
 Doing activities together also can help your team feel empowered.

 Set up a healthy snacks station.
 Air popcorn, granola bars and fresh fruit are just a few of the items that you can have in baskets at meetings and in the pantry.
 It encourages creative exchanges and healthy eating habits.